Views and Components

 ContentView uses conditional statements within the SwiftUI body to determine which views to present:

-• If onboarding is not complete, the OnboardingView is presented to guide users through the setup or introductory process.
+OnboardingViewis presented to guide users through the setup or introductory process. - If the user is not logged in, the

-• If the user is not logged in, the SignInView or another authentication-related view is shown, providing options for login or account creation.
+SignInViewor another authentication-related view is shown, providing options for login or account creation. - Once onboarding is complete and the user is authenticated,

 Code Sample (Conceptual)